Monika Weiss: Sustenazo

 First installed in the cellars of the Ujazdowski Castle in Warsaw, the multi-media installation was inspired by an event that took place at the castle shortly after the onset of the Warsaw Uprising.
 In August 1944, the occupying German army ordered an immediate evacuation of nearly two thousand hospital patients.
-Many of the seriously ill patients died shortly thereafter.Volker Oelschläger, “Chorus of Lamentation: Video Project by New York Artist Monika Weiss Starts New Exhibition Series,” Märkische Allgemeine, July 2010.
+Many of the seriously ill patients died shortly thereafter.
 Weiss used original documents related to the hospital's evacuation along with other images and sounds.
 In the video, voices in Polish are broken up, overlaid with voices in German.
 An eighty-year-old Polish woman, who was a young nurse at the hospital, tells the story of her experience in Polish while another woman's voice reads passages in German from Faust II.
 The title, Sustenazo, is a Greek word, meaning “to sigh, to lament inaudibly together.”
 In her own words, “The act of ‘throwing out’ a hospital contradicts everything a hospital ought to be: a place where human lives are saved.
 Sustenazo evokes that event as a metaphor for war in general.”

 The artist does not perform in Sustenazo and has not performed in other recent works as to avoid autobiographical interpretations.
 She also stresses that it is not solely about Polish or European history either.
 She explains, “It is more broadly about the loss of lives inflicted by war and by other political and organized acts of violence and oppression.
 For me, war is not only devastating: it is unacceptable.”

 Beginning in December 2012 one of the three videos from the exhibition, Sustenazo (Lament II), is being exhibited at the Museum of Memory and Human Rights in Santiago, Chile in a solo exhibition that includes an installation from antique books, medical instruments and artist's drawings.
 An accompanying catalogue of essays and interviews, Monika Weiss: Sustenazo (Lament II), was published in conjunction with the show.